csci104/docker/README.md

 Open up a Terminal (macOS) or Powershell/Windows Terminal (Windows).
-Next, navigate to your `csci104` folder by typing `cd ` (notice the space) and dragging the `csci104` folder from Finder or File Explorer into the terminal, then pressing enter.
+Next, navigate to your `csci104` folder by typing `cd ` (notice the space) and dragging the `csci104` folder from Finder or File Explorer into the terminal, then press enter.

 ### Step 3: Clone this repository